 Kunsthalle Wien is dedicated to art and its relations to social change.
 It produces exhibitions, researches art practices, and supports local and international artists.
-It seeks to ground its knowledge of international contemporary art in and for Vienna, and advocates for the usefulness of artistic thinking in the wider public sphere.
+It grounds its knowledge of international contemporary art in and for Vienna, and advocates for the usefulness of artistic thinking in the wider public sphere.

-Ivet Ćurlin, Nataša Ilić und Sabina Sabolović, the Kunsthalle Wien’s new directors, have based their program on twenty years of collective work in Zagreb and internationally.
+Ivet Ćurlin, Nataša Ilić und Sabina Sabolović, Kunsthalle Wien’s directors, have based their program on twenty years of collective work in Zagreb and internationally.
 That work has been particularly interested in artistic practices located outside the centers of power, as well as the links to various activist endeavors.
-WHW therefore aims to put Vienna in all its diversity at the center of the program, setting up exchanges with geographies, histories and knowledges that have less visibility and recognition than activities in the main western capitals.
+WHW therefore puts Vienna in all its diversity at the center of the program, setting up exchanges with geographies, histories and knowledges that have less visibility and recognition than activities in the main western capitals.

 History and Architecture

 Since it opened in 1992 – originally as a makeshift structure shaped like a container, today with locations at the Museumsquartier and Karlsplatz – Kunsthalle Wien, as an urban institution, presents national and international contemporary art.
 In this respect, it is both a location for established art and negotiation site for current societal issues as well as future developments.